 One of the most important steps when pouring concrete is the consolidation or vibration of concrete.
-Concrete vibrators, if used properly, will help consolidate concrete and will reduce the amount of air pockets inside the concrete mass.
-You can use internal vibrators or external vibrator depending on the application and where the concrete is being placed.
+Concrete vibrators, if used properly, will help consolidate concrete and will reduce the number of air pockets inside the concrete mass.
+You can use internal vibrators or external vibrators depending on the application and where the concrete is being placed.

 Lack of consolidation can cause voids, rock pockets, honeycombing, and poor bonding with the rebar.
 In extreme cases, improper consolidation can affect the structural integrity of the walls.
 On the other hand, excessive vibration can create bulged walls and blowouts.

 This is the most common used vibrator.
 It consists of a steel closed and round tip with an electric vibrating element inside of it.
 The tip is connected to an electric motor through a flexible hose.
 In order to have best results, the diameter of the tube shall be small enough so it can be inserted in between reinforcing bars.
 It is recommended to insert the vibrator into concrete at intervals of 24 inches or 8 times the diameter of the tube.
 When this vibrator is used, the insertion time shall vary from 30 seconds to 2 minutes.